geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-10/meeting-transcript.md

 em.,

 ##### **Geohot** [[00:39:32](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=2372)]
-Enchこれ don't know what it is.
+Ench don't know what it is.

 ##### **Geohot** [[00:39:34](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=2374)]
 years ago, that was the wrong thing to focus on.